 There was choice of meals offered, the food was attractively presented and smelled appetising, and portions were generous.
-There was a variety of drinks available.
 Lunch was a pleasant and unhurried experience for the residents.

 There was evidence that residents' weights were checked at least monthly to monitor weight loss or gain.
 If required, records were kept of what residents had to eat and drink daily.